u1234x1234/kdd2020-graph-adversarial-attacks-defence/README.md

 # Acknowledgements

 * DGL library https://github.com/dmlc/dgl - great library
-* PyTorch geometric https://github.com/rusty1s/pytorch_geometric - also great library by was not used in the final submission
+* PyTorch geometric https://github.com/rusty1s/pytorch_geometric - also great library but was not used in the final submission

 # Test defender submission